 The Research Centre works in close cooperation with the Institutes of the Faculty, the Community-Based Research for Sustainability Association (CRS) and the Environmental Social Science Research Group (ESSRG).

-Full time members of the Research Centre
+Members of the Research Centre

 Dr. habil.
 Zoltán Bajmócy